-Coconut chicken curry, a quick and easy recipe that is ready in about 20 minutes.
-Boneless chicken breast simmered in a rich coconut sauce with AIP compliant spices make a delicious chicken curry for the whole family.
+Creamy coconut chicken curry: a quick and easy recipe that is ready in about 20 minutes.
+Boneless chicken breast simmered in a rich and spicy coconut sauce make a delicious chicken curry for the whole family.

 As I often do, the recipe here is a one serving recipe as it is very easy to multiply to get the number of servings that is convenient for you.
 For that, you can use the adjustable servings function on the recipe card.

 You can also check my chicken curry without coconut milk recipe.

 ⭐ Why you'll love this recipe

 - This chicken curry is deliciously creamy thanks to the coconut milk.